MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 * Your JVM runtime options.
 * A way to pass in environment variables (if applicable).

-You can then perform the steps described in the following sections, where applicable.
+You can then do the steps described in the following sections, where applicable.
 You can use the [Spring Boot Container Quickstart repo](https://github.com/Azure/spring-boot-container-quickstart) as a starting point for your Dockerfile and your Spring Boot application.

 Secrets are covered in the [Configure KeyVault FlexVolume](#configure-keyvault-flexvolume) section.